 A summary of the material terms of the 2022 Omnibus Plan is set forth below.
 The following summary does not purport to be a complete description of all the provisions of the 2022 Omnibus Plan and is qualified in its entirety by reference to the 2022 Omnibus Plan included as Annex A hereto, which is incorporated by reference into this Proposal No 3.
 The purpose of the 2022 Omnibus Plan is to attract, retain and motivate qualified persons as employees, directors and consultants of the Company and its affiliates.
 The 2022 Omnibus Plan also provides a means through which such persons can acquire and maintain stock ownership or awards, the value of which is tied to the performance of the Company, thereby strengthening their concern for the Company and its affiliates.
-The 2022 Omnibus Plan provides for potential grants of: (i) incentive stock options qualified as such under U.S. federal income tax laws ("ISOs"), (ii) stock options that do not qualify as ISOs ("Nonstatutory Options," and together with ISOs, "Options"), (iii) stock appreciation rights ("SARs"), (iv) restricted stock awards ("Restricted Stock Awards"), (v) restricted stock units ("Restricted Stock Units" or "RSUs"), (vi) awards of vested stock ("Stock Awards"), (vii) dividend equivalents, (viii) other stock-based or cash awards; and (ix) substitute awards ("Substitute Awards" and together with Options, SARs, Restricted Stock Awards, RSUs, Stock Awards, dividend equivalents and other stock-based or cash awards, the "Awards").
+The 2022 Omnibus Plan provides for potential grants of: (i) incentive stock options qualified as such under U.S. federal income tax laws ("ISOs"), (ii) stock options that do not qualify as ISOs ("Nonstatutory Options," and together with ISOs, "Options"), (iii) stock appreciation rights ("SARs"), (iv) restricted stock awards ("Restricted Stock Awards"), (vi) restricted stock units ("Restricted Stock Units" or "RSUs"), (vi) awards of vested stock ("Stock Awards"), (vii) dividend equivalents, (viii) other stock-based or cash awards; and (ix) substitute awards ("Substitute Awards").